Anveshembadi/Practice-Session/Daily Updates.md

 3. Learnt about adding images into Formula feild in salesforce.
 4. Working on the Task given by Shiva (Covering topics Logicapps, sfSOQL, APIM, Api Connections)
 ## 23/10/2024
-1. Working on the Task given by Shiva on logicapps and apimanagement.
+1. Working on the Task given by Shiva on logicapps and api management.
 2.